travetto/travetto/module/base/README.md

 }
 ```

+## Common Application Error Class
+While the framework is 100% compatible with standard `Error` instances, there are cases in which additional functionality is desired.
+Within the framework we use `AppError` (or its derivatives) to represent framework errors.
+This class is available for use in your own projects.
+Some of the additional benefits of using this class is enhanced error reporting, as well as better integration with other modules (e.g. the [`Rest`](https://github.com/travetto/travetto/tree/master/module/rest) module and HTTP status codes).

+The `AppError` takes in a message, and an optional payload and/or error classification.
+The currently supported error classifications are:
+* `general` - General purpose errors
+* `system`  - Synonym for `general`
+* `data` - Data format, content, etc are incorrect.
+Generally correlated to bad input.
+* `permission` - Operation failed due to lack of permissions
+* `auth` - Operation failed due to lack of authentication
+* `missing` - Resource was not found when requested
+* `timeout` - Operation did not finish in a timely manner
+* `unavailable` - Resource was unresponsive

 ## Shutdown
 Another key lifecycle is the process of shutting down.
 The framework provides centralized functionality for running operations on shutdown.
 Primarily used by the framework for cleanup operations, this provides a clean interface for registering shutdown handlers.
 The code overrides `process.exit` to properly handle `SIGKILL` and `SIGINT`, with a default threshold of 3 seconds.
 In the advent of a `SIGTERM` signal, the code exits immediately without any cleanup.